 2. Strategy

-Suntory Group assesses climate change related issue based on their importance.
-For risks that are expected to have a large impact on business, we have set medium- to long-term targets and are proceeding with initiatives.
-As the approach to identifying risks and their assessment, we create a heat map of the identified risks based on the two axes of "Risk Exposure" and "Degree of Response", evaluate their importance, especially for group-wide material risks, on a three-point scale, and identify the risks to be prioritized.
+As the approach to identifying risks and their assessment, we create an evaluation of the identified risks based on the two axes of "Risk Exposure" and "Degree of Response."
+In particular, we categorize major Group-wide risks as Tier 1 through Tier 3, with Tier 1 being most important risk and Tier 2 important risk.
 "Risk Exposure" is calculated by probability of occurrence (probability) x magnitude of impact (impact), and "Degree of Response" is calculated by the degree of preparation for countermeasures.
 As a result of the evaluation, climate-related risks are positioned as one of the most important risk types.

 With consumers, investors, and other stakeholders increasing interest in GHG emissions by corporations, we recognize that risks and opportunities related to climate change may greatly affect our business strategy.
-We conduct scenario analysis to understand and take measures against risk and opportunities related to climate change that may impact business and consider them during financial planning.
+We conduct scenario analysis to understand and take measures against risks and opportunities related to climate change that may impact business and consider them during financial planning.

 Risks and Opportunities (Identify risks and opportunities, estimate the amount of monetary impact)